EPS

 Pensionable Service is the actual service period of an employee or member.

-The pensionable Service Period is calculated by adding all the service rendered by the member to different employers as well.
+The pensionable Service Period is calculated by adding all the services rendered by the member to different employers as well.

-Every time an employee switching jobs needs to submit EPS Scheme certificate issued to him to new employer.
+Every time an employee switches jobs needs to submit EPS Scheme certificate issued to him to a new employer.

 The employee has to get the EPS Scheme Certificate issued and submit it to the new employer every time he switches a job.